 Old Bega Hospital History - Chapter 2

-IN 1886 an “outsider”, Leslie Macarthur, the acting police magistrate, persuaded an influential meeting of representative citizens that there was a real need for a hospital in Bega.
-His considerable amount of research referencing the Hospital Act showed how a local hospital could be built through subscriptions and donations; how these could be collected and what monies would be needed to build and furnish the hospital.
-His proposals were convincing enough for motions to be passed that the hospital be built on the Bega Permanent Common, south from the suburb of Newtown, just east of the road to Candelo.
-It was also moved that a twelve man committee would make arrangements to collect subscriptions and to obtain plans and specifications for a hospital that would not cost more than £1,200.
+In 1886 an “outsider”, Leslie Macarthur, the acting police magistrate, persuaded an influential meeting of representative citizens that there was a real need for a hospital in Bega.
+His proposals were convincing enough for a motion to be passed that the hospital be built on the Bega Permanent Common, south from the suburb of Newtown, just east of the road to Candelo.
+It was also moved that a twelve-man committee would make arrangements to collect subscriptions and to obtain plans and specifications for a hospital that would not cost more than £1,200.

 At the first meeting of this committee Mr P H Wood was elected president and Mr Macarthur the honorary secretary, and he would call on Mr H Macdonnell to assist him.
 The committee realised that raising £1,200 would be very difficult indeed.
 It set about it in a methodical way so that the majority of residents of the town of Bega and surrounding districts would be canvassed.
 Men from Candelo, Wolumla, Merimbula, Pambula, Colombo, Wyndham and Eden were asked to call public meetings in their various townships in the district to bring the matter prominently before the residents.
 It was decided to divide Bega into five areas to be canvassed for subscriptions so Kerrison and Atkinson were to canvass Newtown, from High Street, and west of Gipps Street from Carp Street, it would be Manning and Harrison and so on.
 Others to be asked to contact their neighbours for subscriptions were W Ritchie, Tanja; J Gowing, Murrah; E Ritchie, Tathra Road; John Rheinberger, Meringlo; W Hanscombe, Numbugga; T Bateman, Buckey-joe; and C Stiles, Frogs Hollow.
 Those canvassing subscriptions were to take “into consideration the present hard times and the scarcity of the needful”.
 The hard times referred to was a drought in the district that had been both prolonged and disastrous.